ericmjl/thesis/introduction.md

 ## Inferring Reassortment

 Reassortment is classically inferred by **tree incongruence**.
 Tree incongruence can be visualized as in Figure X (#figure).
-The core logic behind tree incongruence is as such.
+Let us consider the example in Figure X as a

 ## Genome Packaging